defold/doc/docs/en/manuals/material.md

 ## Samplers

 Samplers are used to sample the color information from a texture (a tile source or atlas).
-The color information can then be used to decide the color of a pixel in a fragment shader program.
+The color information can then be used for calculations in the shader program.

 Sprite, tilemap, GUI and particle effect components automatically gets a `sampler2D` set.
-The first declared `sampler2D` in the fragment shader program is automatically bound to the image referenced in the graphics component.
+The first declared `sampler2D` in the shader program is automatically bound to the image referenced in the graphics component.
 Therefore there is currently no need to specify any samplers in the materials file for those components.
 Furthermore, those component types currently only support a single texture.
 (If you need multiple textures in a shader, you can use [`render.enable_texture()`](/ref/render/#render.enable_texture) and set texture samplers manually from your render script.)

 ![Sprite sampler](images/materials/sprite_sampler.png){srcset="images/materials/sprite_sampler@2x.png 2x"}